Do Go On - 350 - Arctic Badass Peter Freuchen

 So he needed a way to make a living between expeditions.

-He needed some cash, which, funnily enough,
+He needed some cash.

-expeditions aren't exactly departing every day.
+Which, funnily enough, expeditions aren't exactly departing every day.

-There's some gaps in time between that.
+You know, there's some gaps in time between that.

 But you know what it is forever?